How to Plan A Perfect Vacation Trip: 7 Easy Steps (+ budget tips)

 Or making cool friends along the way.

-One of my favorite things is planning the vacation.
+One of my favorite things is planning a vacation.
 Nothing makes me feel better than a well-formatted calendar with flight info and dinner reservations.

 Check out this itinerary I prepped for a recent trip to Singapore:

-I even include things like the weather and information for airport lounge access.
+I even include weather information and airport lounge access information.

-Today I’m going to show you a simple system that will help make your trip MUCH easier.
+Today I’m going to show you a simple system that will make your trip MUCH easier.

 - Step 1: Decide where to go